 - What value does your audience receive from your content?

 Social Media Following

-Include your follower count on social media platforms you’re most active on for your personal brand.
-Showing your stats on different platforms will give brands an idea of your reach and where your target audience is.
+Include your follower count on social media platforms you’re the most active on.
+Showing your analytics on different platforms will give brands an idea of your reach and where your target audience is.

-**Your audience demographics are the percentage of females vs males that visit your blog and the different age groups your blog attracts.
-For example, you may have 98% women and 2% male visiting the most between the ages of 20-30.
+Your audience demographics are the percentage of females vs males that visit your blog, the different age groups your content attracts, and their location.

 - Sponsored Blog Post

 - Sponsored Social Posts

 If you have experience working with brands, then it’s great to include them in your media kit.

 One thing you can do is find the logo of each brand you worked with and add it to a section.
 The picture I attached near the beginning of this post will give you an idea of how it should look.

 If you haven’t secured a paid partnership yet, then it’s okay to add brands that you’ve worked as an Ambassador for or received gifted products from!